 - Prize money will be awarded to business entities and not individuals.
 The business entity must have at least 25% ownership by one of the members of the winning team.

-Each regional competition will have three judges who will evaluate plans using a 100 Point Scale.
-Competition entries will be assessed using the following point-system:
+Each competition round will have three judges who will evaluate pitches and/or accompanying materials using a 100 Point Scale.
+Competition entries will be assessed using the following point system:

 - Team Member Profiles: 5 points

 Judges will determine if the team has put due diligence into addressing a need/market opportunity, understanding the market, defining the approach and the real-life validity of the idea, as well as the due diligence necessary for customer development.
-It will be expected that teams follow the Lean Startup process and discuss how iterations have strengthened their venture proposals.
-Judges will specifically look for instances of testing assumptions, following the evidence and pivoting when needed.
+It will be expected that teams follow the Lean Startup process and discuss how iterations have strengthened their venture proposal as judges may specifically look for instances and question the testing assumptions.
 Judges will disregard assumptions about market, pricing, and approach if there hasn’t been an attempt to validate them by actually talking to customers or intended customers.

 In all instances, judges will use the same scoring criteria and follow the rubric as outlined below:

 - What did the business plan template/pitch do well?

 - What are some areas the business plan template/pitch missed?